The Best TV Shows on Right Now

 Point Total: 2

 When Jon Stewart left The Daily Show, Seth Meyers recognized a gaping hole in the world of late night television and he seized upon it beautifully.
-Late Night with Seth Meyers leaned into its political coverage, debuting almost nightly segments called “A Closer Look” in which Meyers and his team zero in on one single topic in a humorous but informative manner.
+Late Night with Seth Meyers leaned into its political coverage, debuting regular segments called “A Closer Look” in which Meyers and his team zero in on one single topic in a humorous but informative manner.
 The show has continued to evolve, and Meyers has solidified himself as the most exciting voice in Late Night TV right now.
 They key is humor.
 Sure the show covers a lot of politics, but Meyers and his team always make sure they’re also honing their jokes, resulting in razor-sharp satire and some wickedly funny burns.
 Meyers also delights in letting his other staffers shine, which is how the tremendously funny Amber Ruffin—a writer on the series—first caught the public eye and has now become a regular fixture on the show.
 On top of all of that, Meyers is an engaged interviewer, not content to simply fluff up whoever his guest is.
 The result is a Late Night TV series that is consistently funny, compelling, and smart.
 That’s hard to do on a weekly basis, let alone every night.
 But somehow Meyers and his team pull it off time and again. – Adam Chitwood

 Point Total: 2